xuyangcao/bjtu_beamer_templete/README.md

 # bjtu_beamer_templete

-This is a LaTex templete for presentation in bjtu.
+This is an amazing LaTex template for presentation in bjtu.